 The Advisory Council is an interdisciplinary group of advisors that provides MCC with a vehicle for receiving external feedback from the private sector.
 Members offer insight on innovations in infrastructure, technology and sustainability; perceived risks and opportunities in MCC partner countries; and new financing mechanisms for developing country contexts – all of which help MCC remain at the cutting edge of international development.

-The Advisory Council will meet at least two times a year to discuss operational-level work in MCC’s country portfolio, including but not limited to:
+The Advisory Council discusses operational-level work in MCC’s country portfolio, including but not limited to:

 - Cutting edge technologies related to financing and information and communications technology (ICT) employed in emerging markets;